-The Ungerboeck REST API (Ungerboeck API) provides you with a secure, powerful, and simple web services API for interacting with your Ungerboeck database.
-You can use it to power various integrations with Ungerboeck to make your business processes more efficient and connected.
+The Momentus REST API (Momentus API) provides you with a secure, powerful, and simple web services API for interacting with your database.
+You can use it to power various integrations with Momentus to make your business processes more efficient and connected.

-- Ungerboeck API module purchased through your Account Manager.
+- Momentus API module purchased from your Account Manager.

 Security & Authentication

-The Ungerboeck API is bundled within each v20/v30 installation.
+The Momentus API is bundled within each v30 installation.

-The Ungerboeck API communicates using the HTTPS protocol.
+The API communicates using the HTTPS protocol.
 Any requests coming from HTTP are not serviced.

-The Ungerboeck API is a JSON API.
+The Momentus API is a JSON API.
 You must supply a "Content-Type: application/json" header in PUT and POST requests.
 You must set an "Accept: application/json" header on all requests.
 You may get a text/plain response in case of an error like a bad request.
-You should treat this as an error you need to fix.
+You should treat this as an error you need to resolve.

-The Ungerboeck API responds to successful requests with HTTP status codes in the 200 or 300 range.
+The Momentus API responds to successful requests with HTTP status code 200.
 When you create or update a resource, the API renders the resulting JSON representation in the response body.

-The API returns and accepts JSON values, which can be strings in double quotes, numbers, objects, arrays, true or false, or null.
+The API returns and accepts JSON values, which are strings in double quotes, numbers, objects, arrays, true or false, or null.
 Most programming languages have tools to parse this data.

 Time stamps are formatted as ISO 8601 strings.
 Example: 2015-04-16T09:14:57.

-Most of the endpoints give you searching capabilities.
+Most of the endpoints provide you searching capabilities.
 Using those, you can refine your search against various properties of the subject to get only those records you want using OData notation.
 Also, a powerful paging engine allows you to specify your page size.
 As part of the search process, we also cache the search results for quick navigation through the pages of results.
-More specifics regarding searching including OData and pagination are detailed in the Searching Using the API article.
+More specifics regarding searching including OData and pagination are detailed in Searching Using the API.

 Status Codes and Error Handling